Whiplash is a neck injury due to forceful, rapid back-and-forth movement of the neck, like the cracking of a whip.

 - Contact sports.
 Football tackles and other sports-related collisions can sometimes cause whiplash.

-Most people who experience whiplash will recover within a few weeks and don't seem to have any lasting effects from the injury.
+Most people who have whiplash feel better within a few weeks and don't seem to have any lasting effects from the injury.
 However, some people continue to have pain for several months or years after the injury occurred.